GE stock is reverse splitting today: Here’s why

 “The purpose of the reverse stock split is to reduce the number of our outstanding shares of common stock, and to increase the per share trading price of our stock to levels that are better aligned with companies of GE’s size and scope and a clearer reflection of the GE of the future, not the past,” the company explains in a fact sheet.

-The eight-to-one reverse stock split was announced in June.
+The reverse stock split was recommended by the GE board in March.
+GE announced that it would proceed with the eight-to-one split in June.
 Shares of GE closed at $12.95 on the New York Stock Exchange on Friday.
 They are set to open at $103.75 as of early Monday morning.

 Note: A stock split does not, in itself, affect a company’s market value, although it can sometimes boost a company by appealing to investors who are attracted to the new price.
 However, if you’re a current shareholder whose number of shares can’t be divided evenly into eight, you are entitled to a cash payment for the outstanding portion, according to GE.

-Note: This story has been updated to clarify that the split was recommended by the GE board in March.